jhallen/rsa-verify/README.md

 You can verify the signature using the public key using like this:

 	../_vboot_reference/build/futility/futility verify --type rwsig --pubkey key.vbpubk2 -f data sig

+You can use xxd to convert "sig" and "key.vbpubk2" into a C literal for inclusion into main.c:

+	xxd --include sig
+	xxd --include key.vbpubk2